People

 Email: cgarc051@ucr.edu | Curriculum Vitae

-Christian is a first-year doctoral student and a Eugene Cota Robles Fellow in the Developmental Psychology program at UC Riverside.
+Christian is a second-year doctoral student and a Eugene Cota Robles Fellow in the Developmental Psychology program at UC Riverside.
 He received his B.A. in psychology at the University of California, Riverside.
 He also received his M.A. in Psychological Science at California State University, Northridge.
 Here he began to study the socio-familial influences that inform the development of social competence in youth with experiences of maltreatment.
 Further, Christian is interested in the mechanisms by which early relationships with caregivers influence children’s social adaptation and internalizing psychopathology.
 In his free time he enjoys reading, traveling, watching/playing jeopardy, and getting bullied with his girlfriend by his cat.

 FORMER GRADUATE STUDENTS